 The QCT investigates some complaints against teachers.
 Information on complaints the QCT can deal with, and the process for investigating and managing complaints, relevant fact sheets and forms.

-The process and options for teachers if they are subject to a disciplinary matter.
+The process and options for teachers if they are subject to a practice and conduct matter.

 If you are unhappy with a QCT decision you may apply for it to be reviewed.
 You may also appeal a QCAT decision.